xuhang-liu/LA-KINGS-PROJECT/README.md

 8. Migrate database changes.
 Run `pip3 install psycopg2` then, `python3 manage.py migrate`.
 9. Run `npm run dev` to build the webpack bundle html file.
 10. Open django admin site to add one question to each category.(Needed for practice).
+11. Comment out `EMAIL_BACKEND="django.core.mail.backends.smtp.EmailBackend"` and remove the comment for `#EMAIL_BACKEND="django.core.mail.backends.console.EmailBackend"` when run in local.
-11. Run the app using `python3 manage.py runserver 0.0.0.0:8000 --insecure`.
+12. Run the app using `python3 manage.py runserver 0.0.0.0:8000 --insecure`.
 (This --insecure flag is required as django debug mode is turned off).